unquabain/nextup/README.md

 The `list` parameter will become a file at the location specified by `path`.

 If it's set to `postgres`, the `postgres` section will be used to configure the connection string to the database.

+You can use the syntax `{{ my_password }}` to indicate that the password should be read from your OS key store.
+You can use the `nextup add-secret my_password` command to enter it.

 The `--list` option allows you to override the list specified in the configuration file (or the default list if non is specified or no configuration file is found).